PHPRio/code-of-conduct/code-of-conduct-EN.md

 - Sustained disruption of talks or other events
 - Intimidation or bullying (online or in-person)
 - SPAM - the act of sending marketing oriented posts without context or even approval from the admins is considered spamming
-- Flood - the act of inundate a source of interaction with messages of your own is considered flooding
+- Flood - the act of inundating a source of interaction with messages of your own is considered flooding
 - Sharing work offers without budget

 ## Reporting and Enforcement

-- If you are the subject of, or witness to any violations of this Code of Conduct, please contact us by email faleconosco@phprio.org
+- If you are the subject of, or witness to any violations of this Code of Conduct, please contact us by email at faleconosco@phprio.org
 - If necessary, PHPRio staff are empowered to take appropriate actions that may include, but are not limited to, warnings, expulsion from the community, and referrals to local law enforcement.

 Portions derived from the [Docker Code of Conduct](https://github.com/docker/code-of-conduct) and [The Apache Foundation](https://www.apache.org/foundation/policies/conduct)